 Macular degeneration is the leading cause of severe vision loss in people over the age of 60.
 Commonly referred to as Age-Related Macular Degeneration (AMD), it is a condition that results as part of the natural aging process.
 Degeneration or deterioration of the macula (the very center of the retina) occurs, causing your central vision to become blurry, dark, or distorted.
 Damage to your central vision can affect your ability to see near and far, and can make some activities – like reading and driving – difficult or impossible.

 The first signs of AMD may be the appearance of spots in your vision, called drusen.
-You may also notice distortion in straight lines, or a difference in the appearance of colors from one eye to the other.
+You may also notice distortion in straight lines or a difference in the appearance of colors from one eye to the other.
 If you notice a change in vision, see your doctor promptly for an evaluation.
 Early detection and proper management are key to preventing vision loss.

 Ninety percent of all people with AMD suffer from the Dry form.
 Drusen spots on the macula that are present for a long time may cause a thinning of the tissues of the macula and create atrophy causing a slow progression of vision loss.
-Symptoms of Dry AMD typically advance slowly, and may be hardly noticeable.
-However, if you have Dry AMD, it can change to Wet AMD which is more severe.
+Symptoms of Dry AMD typically advance slowly and may be hardly noticeable.
+However, if you have dry AMD, it can change to Wet AMD which is more severe.
 Therefore, it is essential to monitor your vision daily and report any change.

 The “wet” form accounts for about ten percent of all AMD cases.
-As dry AMD worsens, abnormal blood vessels form under the macula and allow fluid and blood to leak causing damage to the overlying retinal tissue, and can lead to rapid and severe loss of central vision.
+As dry AMD worsens, abnormal blood vessels form under the macula and allow fluid and blood to leak causing damage to the overlying retinal tissue, and can lead to a rapid and severe loss of central vision.
 If diagnosed early, treatments are available which can seal the vessels and slow or restore vision loss.

-Certain types of “wet” macular degeneration can be treated with laser surgery, a brief out patient procedure that uses a focused beam of light to slow or stop leaking bloss vessels that damage the macula.
+Certain types of “wet” macular degeneration can be treated with laser surgery, a brief outpatient procedure that uses a focused beam of light to slow or stop leaking bloss vessels that damage the macula.

 - Photodynamic Therapy (PDT) which combines the use of a special drug with laser treatment